Skip to main content

 Beyond income tax, pensions connect to social security contributions.

 Beyond income tax, pensions connect to social security contributions.
-Totalization agreements prevent you from paying into both systems simultaneously—a separate issue from income taxation.
+Totalization agreements prevent you from paying into both systems simultaneously, a separate issue from income taxation.
 US-Portugal Social Security Totalization What It Covers: US Social Security and Medicare contributions (FICA) and Portuguese social security contributions.

-How It Works: If you work in Portugal, you pay only Portuguese social security tax after 60 months (5 years).
 If your assignment is temporary (under 60 months), you pay US taxes and are exempt from Portuguese contributions.
 Certificate of Coverage: Request form P/USA 1 from Portuguese social security (CGTP/CNAS) to prove exemption.

 Without this certificate, employers may withhold Portuguese contributions illegally.
 Important: The totalization agreement covers contributions, not the taxation of pension benefits.
 You may still owe Portugal tax on Social Security benefits received.
 UK National Insurance Totalization What It Covers: UK National Insurance contributions and Portuguese social security contributions.